v4vmusic/v4vtags/README.md

 ### Delete by all items FeedGuid
-This will delete all items in the database
+This will delete all items in the database that match the feedGuid

 **Example:**
 DELETE http://localhost:3001/items/byguid/bfd83193-932e-5ef0-b557-418769038ead